How to analyze rage clicks to understand customer behavior and improve UX

 Rage clicks as a sign of poor UI and customer experience

-Sometimes repeated clicks are about poor UX, and sometimes they’re not—which is why it’s important to understand what you’re looking for.
+Sometimes repeated user clicks are about poor UX, and sometimes they’re not—which is why it’s important to understand what you’re looking for.

 Like we mentioned above, some people ‘rage click’ out of habit as they read or scan a web page, and they’re not necessarily clicking out of anger or frustration.
 These rage clicks are what we call false positives.

-But if your customer is having a bad experience on your site—maybe because of poor design or a confusing user interface (UI)—rage clicks can serve to immediately identify what the issue is, or to invite you to dig deeper into the website experience.
+But if your customer is having a bad user experience on your site—maybe because of poor design or a confusing user interface (UI)—rage clicks can serve to immediately identify what the issue is, or to invite you to dig deeper into the website experience.

 Putting rage clicks into context helps you see a broader picture and understand what’s really happening on your website.
 The easiest way to do it is by using a tool like Hotjar's session recordings, as we show you below.

 How to use session recordings to investigate rage clicks